 Captain Montgomery 'Scotty' Scott: Right where I left it, sir!

-General Chang: [prosecuting] Doctor McCoy.
+General Chang: [prosecuting] Dr. McCoy, would you be so good as to tell me?
 What is your current medical status?

 [some scattered laughter from the audience; McCoy smiles, but sees Chang, unsmiling]

-General Chang: You have a singular wit, Doctor.
+General Chang: [unamused] You have a singular wit, Doctor.

 Captain Spock: Yes, at the moment, they are surrounded by a magnetic shield.
 However, if I know the Captain, by this time, he is deep into planning his escape.

 [Cut to Captain Kirk on the losing end of a fist fight with an alien at least twice his size]

 Captain James T. Kirk: Bones, I'm wearing a veridium patch on my back!
 Spock slapped it there just before we went on Gorkon's ship!

 Commander Leonard 'Bones' McCoy, M.D.: Why, that cunning little Vulcan!

 Chancellor Gorkon: You have not experienced Shakespeare until you have read him in the original Klingon.